 It is this experience that is indicated in our text.
-The fulfilment of the words may, at times, be in such striking interpositions of God's power that all can join in the cry, 'Lo, THIS IS OUR GOD; THIS IS THE LORD !'
-They may equally become true in spiritual experience, when God's people in their waiting times become so conscious of His presence that in holy awe souls feel, 'Lo, THIS IS OUR GOD; THIS IS THE LORD !'
+The fulfillment of the words may, at times, be in such striking interpositions of God's power that all can join in the cry, "Lo, this is our God . . . this is the LORD."
+They may equally become true in spiritual experience, when God's people, in their waiting times, become so conscious of His presence that, in holy awe, souls feel, "Lo, this is our God . . . this is the LORD."
 It is this, alas, that is too much missed in our meetings for worship.
-The godly minister has no more difficult, no more solemn, no more blessed task, than to lead his people out to meet God, and, before ever he preaches, to bring each one into contact with Him.
-'We are now here in the presence of God'-these words of Cornelius show the way in which Peter's audience was prepared for the coming of the Holy Spirit.
-Waiting before God, and waiting for God, and waiting on God, are the one condition of God showing His presence.
+The godly minister has no more difficult, no more solemn, no more blessed task, than to lead his people out to meet God.
+And, before he preaches, he must bring each one into contact with Him.
+"We are now here in the presence of God"-these words of Cornelius show the way in which Peter's audience was prepared for the coming of the Holy Spirit.
+Waiting before God, waiting for God, and waiting on God are the conditions of God showing His presence.

-A company of believers gathered with the one purpose, helping each other by little intervals of silence, to wait on God alone, opening the heart for whatever God may have of new discoveries of evil, of His will, of new openings in work or methods of work, would soon have reason to say, 'Lo, THIS IS OUR GOD; we have waited for Him, He shall save us: THIS IS THE LORD; we have waited for Him, we will be glad and rejoice in His salvation.'
+A company of believers gathered with the one purpose, helping each other by little intervals of silence, to wait on God alone, opening the heart for whatever God may have of new discoveries of evil, of His will, of new openings in work or methods of work, would soon have reason to say, "Lo, this is our God; we have waited for him, and he will save us: this is the LORD; we have waited for him, we will be glad and rejoice in his salvation."